 The RISC-V architecture is a new open reduced instruction set computer (RISC) architecture that has many advantages over legacy architectures such as ARM.
 Because it was designed from the ground up for efficiency, RISC-V enables more efficient hardware implementations than many existing commercial architectures.
-One variant of the RISC-V is small enough to fit within the Lattice iCE40, a low-power miniature FPGA (in a 2.15x2.55mm package) targeted at embedded sensing / Internet of Things systems.
+One variant of the RISC-V is small enough to fit within the Lattice iCE40, a low-power miniature FPGA (in a 2.15x2.55mm package) targeted at embedded sensing systems.
 This project will provide students with the opportunity to gain experience with the RISC-V architecture, an exciting, new, and forward-looking reduced instruction set computer (RISC) architecture and to implement and evaluate a minimal subset of the RISC-V architecture on the iCE40 FPGA.
-Through the project's choice of application examples, this IIA project will also provide hand-on experience with implementing ideas relating to a Bayesian view of measurements, measurement uncertainty, sensors, and computing on sensor data that is synergistic with other research and teaching in the Department of Engineering at the University of Cambridge.